chandrawi/U8x_Laser_Distance/README.md

 # U8 Series Laser Distance Sensor

 Arduino library for U8 series laser distance sensor.
 U8 series is an accurate LIDAR (ligth detection and ranging) sensor module with +/- 1 mm accuracy from JRT Meter Technology.
-This library support for U81x and other laser sensor module from JRT using UART interface.
+This library support for U81x and other laser sensor module from JRT using U(S)ART interface.

 ## Installation